 If you do continue to brush, there are a number of different techniques to brushing, but the widely accepted approach is that demonstrated and recommended by the American Dental Association as shown in the video below.

 If you have a different approach, consult your dentist for advice and assistance.
 Most will wish to perfect your current technique rather than making you learn a new approach.

 We also recommend checking out our guide to teeth brushing for more answers to common dental questions.

 You may not really have thought about this, but your toothbrush plays a considerable role too.

-Some electric toothbrushes have the advantage of a built in pressure sensor that tells you if you are scrubbing too hard.
+Some electric toothbrushes have the advantage of a built-in pressure sensor.
+The sensor will alert you if you are brushing too hard.

 The next factor to consider are the bristles on the brush head.
 You want soft bristles, rather than hard or firm ones.

-Hard-medium bristled toothbrushes quickly tear gum tissues, especially with added pressure according to Catonsville Dental.
+Hard-medium bristled toothbrushes quickly tear gum tissues, especially with added pressure.

 I am presuming you have not put your toothbrush under a microscope or have even thought about it.
 But, if you did, you might be surprised at what you find on the tips of those brush bristles.